logo

 R&M(land, buildings, plant, machinery)

-R &amp; M this year is high as it includes significant upgrades, (about $60,000), to the main house.
+R and M this year is high as it includes significant upgrades, (about $60,000), to the main house.
 About $23,500 was spent in September on repairs to the rotary platform that were not expected.
+The farm bore and surrounding infrastructure have been upgraded this season which has pushed up costs.

 Freight and general farm expenses